 Above is a photo of Chauncey Swan and Jo Myers-Walker’s watercolor of John Gilbert’s Trading Post in Napoleon.
 Click here to read more about the importance of these early trading posts in Johnson County.

-The Midnight Ride of Philip Clark – This is one of the most exciting parts of the early Iowa City story.
-Click here to read the details.
+The Midnight Ride of Philip Clark – one of the most exciting parts of the early Iowa City story.
+Click here to read all the details.

 The next day, May 2, 1839, the search began, ending two days later on a rolling hillside overlooking the Iowa River, just about two miles north of Napoleon.
 One writer states that the commissioners described the wooded site as “shaped like an amphitheater.”